WrestleMania 33: Background

+This was the first WrestleMania held since the reintroduction of the brand extension in July 2016, in which WWE again divided the main roster between the Raw and SmackDown brands where wrestlers were exclusively assigned to perform.
+As such, this was the first WrestleMania since WrestleMania 29 in 2013 to include two men's world championship matches, in turn marking the first WrestleMania to feature the Universal Championship, following its introduction on Raw in July 2016 after the WWE World Heavyweight Championship became exclusive to SmackDown and renamed as WWE Championship.
+It was also the first to include two women's world championship matches, thus being the first WrestleMania to feature the SmackDown Women's Championship, as well as the newer WWE Cruiserweight Championship which occurred on the pre-show.

-The four official theme songs for the event were "Greenlight" (by Pitbull feat.
-Flo Rida and LunchMoney Lewis), "Like a Champion" (by Danger Twins), "Flame" (by Tinashe), and "Am I Savage?" (by Metallica).
+The four official theme songs for the event were "Greenlight" by Pitbull feat.
+Flo Rida and LunchMoney Lewis, "Like a Champion" by Danger Twins, "Flame" by Tinashe, and "Am I Savage?" by Metallica.
 At the event, Pitbull performed "Options" with Stephen Marley before performing "Greenlight" with Flo Rida and LunchMoney Lewis.
 American singer Tinashe performed "America the Beautiful" to kick off WrestleMania 33.
 The pre-show was broadcast on the WWE Network, WWE.com, Facebook, Google+, Pinterest, and YouTube, with USA Network joining the live coverage for the second hour.

-Beginning at WrestleMania 32, a match between Big Show and NBA star Shaquille O'Neal had been teased from various media outlets, including WWE.
+Beginning at WrestleMania 32, a match between Big Show and National Basketball Association (NBA) star Shaquille O'Neal had been teased from various media outlets, including WWE.
 Shaq was a surprise entrant in the 2016 André the Giant Memorial Battle Royal where he and Big Show faced off, but the other participants eliminated both of them.
 In July at the 2016 ESPY Awards on the red carpet, Show and Shaq had another brief confrontation.
 A match was proposed for WrestleMania 33, which Shaq accepted.
 In January 2017, the two began calling each other out on social media, posting workout videos of themselves preparing for the potential match.
 Big Show then began to doubt Shaq's commitment to the match.
 By the end of February, Shaq said that it looked like the match was not going to happen, but he would still train just in case.
 The following week, Shaq said that discussions were back on between him and WWE.
 However, Big Show's announcement as a participant in the 2017 André the Giant Memorial Battle Royal indicated that the match was off.
 According to Dave Meltzer of Wrestling Observer Newsletter, the match was canceled due to monetary reasons, as both parties could not agree on a deal.
 Big Show said that he really wanted to do the match, especially since this would probably be his last WrestleMania and blamed Shaq's weight as a reason for why Shaq backed out.